Features of Zenken's Language Education Services

 we have been operating a language education business centered on English conversation for over 40 years

-In addition to language training for corporations, for which we have a track record of doing business with more than 400 companies and schools, we operate study abroad placement services, English conversation schools, and Japanese language schools.
+In addition to language training for corporations, for which we have a track record of doing business with more than 400 companies and schools, we operate study abroad placement services and a Japanese language school.
 We also make full use of our IT solutions to provide high-quality language education programs, such as online lessons, that meet the needs of our clients, both corporations and individuals.

 Language Education Services - Business Divisions